 How to use this scale

 - Using your class rank percentile and GPA on a 4.00 scale (see below if your school does not use a 4.00 scale), determine which will place you higher on this scale.
-For example, if your class rank percentile is 60 and your GPA is 3.30, you would use the line based on your GPA.
+For example, if your class rank percentile is 50 and your GPA is 3.23, you would use the line based on your GPA.
 If your school does not rank, your GPA will be used to determine your eligibility.
 If your school provides both a weighted and an unweighted GPA, the highest will be used to determine your eligibility for admission.
+Students with a 3.25 cumulative GPA or higher will be admitted without a test score on file.

 - Follow the line you identified in step 1 across the scale to determine the minimum ACT or SAT score you must have.
-Using the example above, a student with a class rank percentile of 60 and a GPA of 3.30 would need either an ACT composite of 19 or higher or an SAT total of 990 or higher.
+Using the example above, a student with a class rank percentile of 50 and a GPA of 3.23 would need either an ACT composite or ACT superscore of 20 or higher or an SAT total or SAT total superscore of 1030 or higher.

 (on a 4.00 scale)